-Yoga is increasing in popularity for helping to control CKD.
-It’s benefits have been known to help curb a lot of issues related to this long-term diagnosis.
+Yoga is increasing in popularity to control CKD.
+Its benefits have been known to help curb a lot of issues related to this long-term diagnosis.

 According to the National Institutes of Health website:

 “Yoga is a mind and body practice with historical origins in ancient Indian philosophy.
-Like other meditative movement practices used for health purposes, various styles of yoga typically combine physical postures, breathing techniques, and meditation or relaxation.”
+Like other meditative movement practices used for health purposes, various styles of yoga typically combine physical postures, breathing techniques, and relaxation or meditation techniques.”

 Many people, healthy and with ailments, use yoga to improve their health, wellbeing, and physical fitness.
 They may also practice yoga to help maintain specific conditions like anxiety or neck or back pain.

 Studies have shown that CKD patients that practice yoga have a better chance of improving vital functions of their kidneys than those that only use conventional treatments.
 For most, it is seen as a safe therapy to reducing the effects or the disease, and may help to improve your quality of life while you deal with CKD.

 In this article, we'll discuss how yoga can help your CKD in detail.
 We'll talk about different types of yoga practices, the role of yoga for kidney health, and even provide some tips on getting started so you can start feeling your best today.